seungwoo-stat/L1prestige-paper/README.md

 	- `seoulmap.rds` is a `SpatialPolygonDataFrame` object used for plotting the map of the Seoul city in Section 4.2.

+- `thesis` folder is a temporary repository.
+Files in this folder will be aggregated with the code files outlined above.

 ### Reference